narenaryan/site2sms/README.md

 After entering them automatically message will be sent.

 If success it will be displayed,otherwise It will show the delivery failed message.

+site2sms_adv uses custom data pickled already and do not ask for creadentials each time.It only prompts for message and sends it instantly.

+First we need to pickle our information in apickle file to access.